prodyssey/prodyssey-11ty/src/services/positioning.md

 title: Positioning
 description: Differentiate Your Offerings
 slug: positioning
-category: Go to Market Enablement
+category: Go to Market (GTM) Enablement
 order: 4
 ---
 Positioning is the key building block of a differentiated, sellable SaaS offering.